 This rule does not impose an information collection burden under the provisions of the Paperwork Reduction Act of 1995 (44 U.S.C.
 3501 et seq.).

 The Congressional Review Act, 5 U.S.C.
 801 et seq., as added by the Small Business Regulatory Enforcement Fairness Act of 1996, generally provides that before a rule may take effect, the agency promulgating the rule must submit a rule report, which includes a copy of the rule, to each House of the Congress and to the Comptroller General of the United States.
-However, section 808 provides that any rule for which the issuing agency for good cause finds (and incorporates the finding and a brief statement of reasons therefor in the rule) that notice and public procedure thereon are impracticable, unnecessary, or contrary to the public interest, shall take effect at such time as the agency promulgating the rule determines.
+However, section 808 provides that any rule for which the issuing agency for good cause finds (and incorporates the finding and a brief statement of reasons therefor in the rule) that notice and public procedure thereon are impractible, unnecessary, or Start Printed Page 51576contrary to the public interest, shall take effect at such time as the agency promulgating the rule determines.
 5 U.S.C.
 808(2).
-As stated previously, EPA has made such a good cause finding, including the reasons therefor, and established an effective date of February 26, 2002.
+As stated previously, EPA has made such a good cause finding, including the reasons therefor, and established an effective date of October 10, 2001.
 EPA will submit a report containing this rule and other required information to the U.S. Senate, the U.S. House of Representatives, and the Comptroller General of the United States prior to publication of the rule in the Federal Register.
 This rule is not a “major rule” as defined by 5 U.S.C.
 804(2).Start List of Subjects

 List of Subjects in 40 CFR Part 52

 - Intergovernmental regulations